Choose another country:

 The iPad is a range of tablet computers from Apple designed as a very portable platform for web access, books, movies, email, games and music, plus it's own applications downloaded from Apple's AppStore.
 It falls somewhere between a laptop and a smartphone but whilst it uses the same operating system as the iPhone it isn't actually a phone, although iPad 3G models can use a 3G cellular data connection where there is no Wi-Fi connection available and it is possible to make calls over Wi-Fi or 3G using a VOIP application.

-The iPad has a 10" (1024 x 768 pixels) LCD touchscreen display with scratch-resistant glass with a fingerprint-resistant oleophobic coating.
-It's built-in accelerometer can sense the orientation of the iPad and switch the display to landscape or portrait accordingly.
-The original iPad had no camera but the iPad 2 has two - a 720p camera for still and video and a front-facing VGA camera for FaceTime videoconferencing with other iPad, iPhone 4 and Mac users.
-Wireless connectivity is via Wi-Fi, 3G and BlueTooth, wired connections are via iPad's proprietary Dock connector. iPad has no external connections except for a headphone socket and the Dock connector.
+The iPad1 has a 10" (1024 x 768 pixels) LCD touchscreen display with scratch-resistant glass with a fingerprint-resistant oleophobic coating.
+Its built-in accelerometer can sense the orientation of the iPad and switch the display to landscape or portrait accordingly.
+This version is the only iPad without a camera.
+Wireless connectivity is via Wi-Fi, 3G and Bluetooth, wired connections are via iPad's proprietary Dock connector.
+This iPad has no external connections except for a headphone socket and the Dock connector.
 There are three capacity options (16GB, 32GB or 64GB) using internal flash memory and there is no ability to expand storage.
 The Wi-Fi +3G models have a micro-SIM slot for the GSM carrier's SIM card and they are normally sold unlocked so they will work with any carrier.
 Apple claims up to 10 hours battery life for the internal rechargeable lithium-ion polymer battery.